oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Miniconda is a free minimal installer for conda.
 It is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages.

-**URL**
+**More Information**

 https://docs.conda.io/en/latest/miniconda.html